Rental assistance in Portland Maine area.

-Prop of 510 Cumberland Avenue, Portland, ME 04101 (phone 207-874-1140) runs a number of assistance programs, ranging from child development up through temporary housing for Cumberland County families.
-Other services include home improvement loans, case management, information on section 8 vouchers, information on non-profits that may funds for back rent, and home ownership training for first time buyers.
+Prop, which is located at 510 Cumberland Avenue, Portland, ME 04101 (phone (207) 553-5800) runs a number of assistance programs, ranging from child development up through temporary housing for Cumberland County families.
+Other services include home improvement loans, case management, information on section 8 vouchers, and rental grants.
+Low-income and elderly tenants can learn about or get information on non-profits that may funds for back rent, and home ownership training for first time buyers.

-The Maine Department of Health and Human Services, which is based at 161 Marginal Way, Portland, ME 04101, runs TANF, which can in fact offer emergency rent and housing aid.
+The Maine Department of Health and Human Services, which is based at 151 Jetport Blvd #138w, Portland, ME 04102, runs TANF, which can in fact offer emergency rent and housing aid.
 Emergency financial assistance is offered for single parents supporting their children, intact families with unemployed or disabled parents, or pregnant women.
 The main reason for any renal assistance is to prevent evictions.
-Call 207-822-2071.
+They also have free motel or hotel vouchers for vulnerable events, such as cold weather.
+Call (207) 822-2000

 Bridging Rental Assistance Program, which is run by the non-profit Shalom House (address is 106 Gilman Street, P.O.
 Box 560, Portland, ME 04112, call 207-874-1080) may be able to assist individuals and families with rent or housing assistance for up to 24 months.
 Or housing may be provided until a client is awarded a Section 8 voucher or another federal government subsidy.

-Housing Choice Vouchers, or Section 8, are offered by a number of agencies in Cumberland County Maine.
+Housing Choice Vouchers, or Section 8, are offered by a number of PHA agencies in Cumberland County Maine.
 This federal program will help people pay their rent by offering them a voucher to make up the difference between the monthly housing costs that is due to the landlord and their income.
+It is an income based home or apartment.
 Some of the places to call for an application include.